amirahnasihah/backend-development/08-standard-conforming-api/swagger-tutorial.md

 - **Major version:** Increased for backward-incompatible changes.
 - **Minor version:** Added for backward-compatible new features.
-- **Patch version:** Incremented for backward-compatible bug fixes.
+- **Patch version:** Incremented for backward-compatible bug fixes or security fixes.

 It provides a clear way to communicate the nature of changes in software versions.